Pan de Yuca/ Yuca Bread#BreadBakers

 - Place it on the prepared tray.

-- Repeat steps 6 and 7 with the remaining dough.
+- Do the same with the remaining dough.

 - Place the tray in the fridge and let the rolls chill for 30 minutes.